Habibur-R/Habibur-R/README.md

 Hi, my name's Habib 👋
 ===============================

-I'm interested in networking, infastructure and cloud engineering and how we can best utilise these technologies to improve business and consumer needs.
+I'm interested in IT and how we can best utilise modern technologies to improve business and consumer needs.

 * 🌍  I'm based in London
 * 🧠  I'm currently pursuing IT roles